 Mahavir Mandir, Patna

-Mahavir Mandir, Patna, one of the most blissful Hindu temples dedicated to Lord Hanuman, was discovered in Patna, Bihar, India, nearby Patna Junction.
-Millions of travelers visit the Mahavir Mandir temple every day.
+Mahavir Mandir, Patna, one of the most blissful Hindu temples dedicated to Lord Hanuman nearby Patna Junction.
+Millions of travelers visit the Mahavir Mandir temple every year.
 At Mahavir Mandir, long turning chains can be seen on Saturdays and Tuesdays, the traditional worshiping days of Lord Hanuman.
-Millions of travelers visit Mahavir Mandir on every Ram Navami & New Year celebration.
-Mahavir Mandir trustee hosting many free hospitals in Patna City, Bihar like Mahavir Aarogya Sansthan, Mahavir, Netralaya, Mahavir Heart Hospital & Mahavir Cancer Hospital.
+Scores of devotees visit Mahavir Mandir on every Ram Navami and New Year celebration.
+Mahavir Mandir trustee also runs many free hospitals in Patna like Mahavir Aarogya Sansthan, Mahavir Netralaya, Mahavir Heart Hospital and Mahavir Cancer Hospital.

 Buddha Smriti Park, Patna

 Buddha Memorial Park, also known as Buddha Smriti Park, is a metropolitan stupa located on Frazer Road in Patna, India.
 Buddha Memorial Park was formed by Vikram Lall and expanded by the Bihar Government to commemorate the 2554th birth anniversary of the Mahatma Buddha.
 The 14th Dalai Lama introduced Buddha Memorial Park.
 Buddha Smriti Park is also the most visited place in Patna city.

 The Golghar is a large repository located in Patna, Bihar, India.
 A modern engraving at the Golghar in Patna was intended to be just the first of a series of tremendous seed stores.
-Built-in the Stupa architecture, the building has a height of 32 ft.
-Golghar is pillar-less with a wall of thickness of 4.5 ft. at the base.
-Anyone visitor can climb at the top of the Golghar by crossing all over the 145 steps of the Golghar spiral stairway around it.
+Built in the Stupa architecture, the building has a height of 32 ft.
+Golghar is pillarless with a wall of thickness of 4.5 ft. at the base.
+Anyone visitor can climb to the top of the Golghar by crossing all over the 145 steps of the Golghar spiral stairway around it.